hazelcast/hazelcast-reference-manual/src/JavaClientHD.md

 </hazelcast-client>
 ```

-You can configure this near cache to use Hazelcast's High-Density Memory Store by setting the in-memory format to NATIVE.
+You can configure this Near Cache to use Hazelcast's High-Density Memory Store by setting the in-memory format to NATIVE.
 Please see the following configuration example:

 ```xml
 </hazelcast-client>